Jesus’ Favourite Name for Himself: 3 BIG Implications

 For claiming to be the Son of Man, seated at the right hand (co-ruling) of the Power coming in the clouds (Mark 14:60–64), Jesus was charged with blasphemy, the high priest tore his garments, Jesus was condemned to death as onlookers jeered at him and struck him in the face!
 Many sceptical scholars consider this account authentic.

-Maurice Casey notes a textual analysis reveals, Mark 14:60–64 belongs to an earlier Aramaic source Mark used (Aramaic Sources of Mark’s Gospel).
+Maurice Casey notes a textual analysis reveals, the Son of Man title as used in Mark, belongs to an earlier Aramaic source Mark used (Aramaic Sources of Mark’s Gospel).

 German critical scholar, Rudolf Pesch, in Das Markusevangelium, dates this pre-Markan source as no later than AD 37 while, Caiaphas was still high priest (AD 18–37) as his name is not mentioned in Mark’s high priest references (14:46, 54, 60, 61, 63, 66) and would have been assumed by the audience when the story began circulating.